 So what’s the deal with this post?
 I am a big fan of information.
 I like facts and data as much as I like the mushy stuff and I also know things are SUPER confusing right now.
 So I wanted to create a page where all your questions and COVID19 wedding related questions can live.
 Don’t see your question here?
 Message me!
 On insta, through my contact form, or my email (email@example.com).
 I’m super happy to answer your questions, and then add them to this page.
 Cause chances are if you’re wondering about something, someone else is too.

 Holy Toledo, yes.
 Elopements are small and flexible so, yes, they are really fantastic alternative to big weddings.
 There is no way of knowing when crowd restrictions will lift but with elopements that’s not something you have to worry about at all.
-Also, elopements are so super flexible, and if the need arises, way easier to postpone.
+Also, elopements are so super flexible, and if the need arises, way easier to relocate or postpone.